069: Tech Epochs (II)

 It's a model for how new technologies (often) get adopted:

-Many have attempted to explain how new tools and ideas spread from a handful of intrepid early adopters to the more risk-averse, slow-moving majority (see: Diffusion of Innovations, or Crossing the Chasm).
+Many have attempted to explain how new tools and ideas spread from a handful of intrepid early adopters to the more risk-averse, slow-moving majority.

 I wonder: